Skip to content

 20 Aug 2024

-Many years of research has led to drugs, supplements and behavioural techniques such as sleep restriction therapy and stimulus control procedures.
-A major component of the psychological approaches are the rules of ‘Sleep Hygiene’.
+Sleep research has led to medicines, supplements, and behavioural techniques such as sleep restriction therapy and stimulus control procedures.
+A major component of the psychological approaches is sleep hygiene, meaning practical sleep hygiene tips that support your natural sleep drive and reduce things that keep you alert at night.
+Use the list below to improve sleep quality with small, repeatable changes you can start today.
 According to research in this field4, here are the top 10 tips for a sound nights sleep.

-1. Change your Circadian Rhythm
+1. Change your Circadian Rhythm for best sleep aid supplement results

 2. Control ‘Blue Light’ exposure prior to bed with an app